David Berlinski: Collaborations

 Berlinski, along with fellow Discovery Institute associates Michael Behe and William A. Dembski, tutored Ann Coulter on science and evolution for her book Godless: The Church of Liberalism (2006).

 Berlinski was a longtime friend of Marcel-Paul Schützenberger (1920–1996), with whom he collaborated on an unfinished and unpublished mathematically based manuscript that he described as being "devoted to the Darwinian theory of evolution".
 Berlinski dedicated The Advent of the Algorithm to Schützenberger.

 Fiction

 He is the author of several detective novels featuring private investigator Aaron Asherfeld: A Clean Sweep (1993), Less Than Meets the Eye (1994) and The Body Shop (1996), and a number of shorter works of fiction and non-fiction.

 Opposition to evolution

-An opponent of biological evolution, Berlinski is a senior fellow of the Discovery Institute's Center for Science and Culture, a Seattle-based think tank that is a hub of the pseudoscientific intelligent design movement.
-Berlinski shares the movement's rejection of the evidence for evolution, but does not avow intelligent design and describes his relationship with the idea as: "warm but distant.
-It's the same attitude that I display in public toward my ex-wives."
-Berlinski is a critic of evolution, yet, "Unlike his colleagues at the Discovery Institute,...[he] refuses to theorize about the origin of life."
+An opponent of biological evolution, Berlinski is a senior fellow of the Discovery Institute's Center for Science and Culture, a Seattle-based think tank that promotes the scientifically refuted idea of intelligent design which is grounded in theology, not science.
+Berlinski shares the movement's rejection of the evidence for evolution, but he disavows belief in intelligent design, or in any other explanation for the origin of life.

 Personal life

 Berlinski's daughter Claire Berlinski is a journalist and his son Mischa Berlinski is a writer.
+He was married to the cellist Toby Saks.